rpandox/C-programming_sem1-KEC/README.md

     three
         # a program to create a structure Student to store the name of student, roll number & marks and read the details of five students and display the name and roll no. of the student with highest marks.

+LABORATORY SESSON 10 -  Structures using Functions and Pointers

+    one
+        # a program to create a structure address(with members Province number, District, town) and person(with members name, phone no., address) to store data of 5 people.
+Display the people with the searched Province number.
+Use function.

+    two
+        # a program to read name and age as the two members of a structure named Students for 5 different students.
+Make two functions, first function to sort the data according to their name alphabetically and second function to sort the data according to their age.
+Display the result of both functions from main.

+    three
+        # a program to input name, post and salary of 5 employees from main() function and pass to structure type user defined function(arguments of this function should also be a structure type).
+This function returns structure variable which keeps the record of only those employees whose salary is greater than 10,000.
+This modified record is also displayed from main() function.